XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

 This field will be sent to the supplier provided that the the supplier allows for it in the request, otherwise it won't be sent.

-If the provider allows for the field currency to be used, we can't guarantee that the response will be in the currency you requested, as we always work with the native code of the provider.
-For example if you requested EUR but the provider only works with GBP, the provider will return in GBP, and we will pass it on to you in GBP
+If the supplier allows for the field currency to be used, we can't guarantee that the response will be in the currency you requested, as we always work with the native code of the supplier.
+For example if you requested EUR but the supplier only works with GBP, the supplier will return in GBP, and we will pass it on to you in GBP